-Bruno's death at the hands of Diavolo, who by his friend's Stand power, manages to survive while slowly breaking down to eventual death accumulating in his true and final death via Heroic Sacrifice in order to stop the mad mafia boss' ambitions by giving time for Giorno to gain the Requiem power
+Bruno's death at the hands of Diavolo.
+He gets revived by his friend's Stand power, and manages to survive for a while, but is fully aware that he's slowly breaking down to eventually die for real.
+This culminates in his true and final death via Heroic Sacrifice in order to stop the mad mafia boss' ambitions by giving time for Giorno to gain the Requiem power

-The end of part 5 where Giorno, despite being hardened for the series finally starts to tear up at the loss of his friends Buccarati, Narancia and Abbachio he fought alongside, until Buccarati's spirit talks to him and encourages him along with Narancia and Abbachio departing.
+The end of part 5, where Giorno, despite being hardened for the series, finally starts to tear up at the loss of his friends Buccarati, Narancia, and Abbachio he fought alongside, until Buccarati's spirit talks to him and encourages him, along with Narancia and Abbachio, before departing.
 He mans up and takes hold of his (and Buccairati's) dream for them.

-Polneraff may have been switched into a turtle's body for the rest of his life, However, his recall to his adventures and losses in Part 3 is very tearjerking for what was thought to be his last thoughts at the time.
+Polnareff has been switched into a turtle's body for the rest of his life.
+However, his recall to his adventures and losses in Part 3 is very tearjerking for what was thought to be his last thoughts at the time.

 "Ahh...God, you took the wrong son."

 After killing Funny Valentine, he sees his ghost and the latter gives his farewells.
-Followed by several page spread of their memories of building a strong bond.
+This is followed a by several-page spread of their memories of building a strong bond.

 The fate of the unnamed woman in Ojirou bathroom.
-Unable to move for fear that she may get cut by Ojirou booby trapped house and his stand could take effect.
+She's unable to move for fear that she may get cut by Ojirou's booby trapped house and his Stand could take effect.

-The continuation of Johnny's life didn't end with a Happy Ending as it turns out he died to protect his wife from a disease.
-To make Johnny's life worse, when he tried to heal his wife, Rina, from her paper-folding disease with the Holy Corpse parts, he accidentally transfered the disease to his son, then to himself.
-The only way was to make sure it didn't spread any further to was kill himself.
+The continuation of Johnny's life didn't end with a Happy Ending; as it turns out, he died to protect his wife from a disease.
+To make Johnny's life worse, when he tried to heal his wife, Rina, from her paper-folding disease with the Holy Corpse parts, he accidentally transferred the disease to his son, then to himself.
+The only way to make sure it didn't spread any further was kill himself.
 Ouch.

 Josuke tears up a little when he sees a happy family playing around and is reminded that absolutely no one came to look for him when he went missing and lost his memory.
 The revelation that he's not even a true person due to being an amalgamation of Kira and someone else only makes it worse.